-This bill mandates that county prosecutors are responsible for initiating internal affairs investigations for municipal, county, and higher education law enforcement agencies.
-It amends existing laws to ensure that any complaints of officer misconduct received by these agencies must be immediately transferred to the county prosecutor for investigation.
-Additionally, if a petition for a temporary extreme risk protective order is filed against a law enforcement officer, the law enforcement agency must transfer the petition to the county prosecutor, who will then initiate an internal affairs investigation.
+This bill mandates that county prosecutors initiate internal affairs investigations for municipal, county, and higher education law enforcement agencies in New Jersey.
+It amends existing laws to require that any complaints of officer misconduct received by these agencies must be immediately transferred to the county prosecutor for investigation.
+Additionally, if a petition for a temporary extreme risk protective order is filed against a law enforcement officer, the petition must be transferred to the county prosecutor, who will then initiate an internal affairs investigation.
 The prosecutor retains the authority to determine whether the matter should be referred to the courts.

 Statutes affected: Introduced: 2C:58-23, 40A:14-181